Life Lessons in the OR

 And so we watched—at times tentatively, at times aggressively, leaning forward in our chairs—as bypass surgery was performed on a 67-year-old diabetes patient with coronary heart disease who had just recently suffered a heart attack.
 We watched as he was covered the patient with iodine wrapping, giving his skin an eerie plastic appearance, watched as his sternum was sawed open and the sides of his chest were clamped apart, watched as the surgeon punctured the patient’s pericardium and yellow fluid gushed out.
 We saw a saphenous vein harvested from the patient’s leg to be graphed to the heart because the existing artery was 95% blocked.
 We saw the heart iced and given potassium injections so that it would stop pumping, saw the heart-and-lung machine take over, saw the heart induced to start pumping on its own again, and saw the heart-and-lung-machine grow quiet.
 And we clapped, finally, when the surgeon sewed up the patient’s sternum with wire, completing his work.

-Following along with the surgery and learning
+Following along with the surgery and learning about the parts of the heart |

 All the while, students asked questions.